Celtics–Lakers rivalry

-The Lakers and Celtics are tied for the highest number of championships in the NBA at 17 apiece, (12 as the L.A.
-Lakers and 5 as the Minneapolis Lakers).
-Together, they account for 34 of the 74 championships (or 45%) in NBA history.
-As of 2018, the Celtics and Lakers have a .590 and .596 all-time winning records respectively.
-As of the end of the 2020–21 season, Boston is the only team with a winning overall record against the Lakers.
+The two teams have won the two highest numbers of championships in the NBA: the Celtics have won 18, and the Lakers have won 17 (12 in Los Angeles and 5 in Minneapolis).
+Together, they account for 35 of the 78 championships (or 45%) in NBA history, and were tied for the most titles with 17 apiece from 2020 until 2024.
+As of the 2023 offseason, the Celtics and Lakers have a .5918 and .5915 all-time winning records respectively.
+As of the end of the 2023–24 season, Boston is the only team with a winning overall record against the Lakers.

-The rivalry has been less intense since the retirements of Larry Bird and Magic Johnson in the early 1990s.
-In 2008 the two teams met in the NBA Finals for the first time since 1987, with the Celtics winning the series 4–2.
+The rivalry became slightly less intense when Larry Bird and Magic Johnson both retired in the early 1990s.
+However, the intensity picked up again in 2008, when the two teams met in the NBA Finals for the first time since 1987, with the Celtics winning the series 4–2.
 They met again in the 2010 NBA Finals, which the Lakers won in 7 games.
+Although the rivalry is primarily known for the Finals meetings of the past, the two teams remain hated rivals to this day.

 History

-1950s: Minneapolis Lakers dynasty and Boston Celtics
+1950s: Boston Celtics and the Minneapolis Lakers dynasty

 During the first decade of the NBA in the 1950s, the Minneapolis Lakers had the first NBA dynasty.
 Minneapolis would win the first ever Championship Series of the newly formed NBA in 1950 (three BAA Finals were played between 1947–1949 and retroactively counted as NBA Championships, one of which was won by the Lakers in 1949).
 Under Hall of Fame head coach John Kundla, and with the NBA's first superstar in George Mikan, they would win three more titles in 1952, 1953, and 1954.
 The Celtics would emerge behind early NBA star Bob Cousy by winning the 1957 NBA Finals and losing in 1958.

-The first NBA Finals match-up between the two teams was in 1959 when on April 9, the Boston Celtics swept the Minneapolis Lakers 4-0 for the first sweep in the history of the NBA Finals.
+The first NBA Finals match-up between the two teams was in 1959 when on April 9, the Boston Celtics swept the Minneapolis Lakers 4–0 for the first sweep in the history of the NBA Finals.
 This would mark the first Finals loss for the previously dominant Lakers, and the first of eight straight titles for Boston.